Fundamentals of computability logic 2020

 While games in the sense of Definition \ref{game} are apparently general enough to model anything one would call an interactive computational problem, they are a little bit too general.
 Consider a game {\em Bad} whose only nonempty legal runs are $\seq{\top \alpha}$, won by $\top$, and $\seq{\bot\alpha}$, won by $\bot$.
 Whichever player is fast enough to make the move $\alpha$ first will thus be the winner.
 Since there are no natural, robust assumptions regarding the relative speeds of the players, obviously {\em Bad} is not something that could qualify as a meaningful computational problem.
 For such reasons, CoL limits its focus on a natural proper subclass of all games in the sense of Definition \ref{game} called {\em static}.
 Intuitively, static games are games where speed is irrelevant because, using Blass's words, ``it never hurts a player to postpone making moves''.

-In order to define static games, let us agree that, for a player $\wp$, $\overline{\wp}$ means ``the other player''.
-Also recall the concept of a $\wp$-legal run from Section \ref{sgames}.
+In order to define static games, recall that, for a player $\wp$, $\overline{\wp}$ means ``the other player''.
+Further recall the concepts of a $\wp$-legal and $\wp$-won runs from Section \ref{sgames}.
 Given a run $\Gamma$, we let $\Gamma^\top$ denote the subsequence of (all and only) $\top$-labeled moves of $\Gamma$; similarly for $\Gamma^\bot$.
 We say that a run $\Omega$ is a {\bf $\wp$-delay} of a run $\Gamma$ iff the following two conditions are satisfied: \begin{itemize} \item $\Omega^\top=\Gamma^\top$ and $\Omega^\bot=\Gamma^\bot$; \item For any $n,k \geq 1$, if the $k$th $\overline{\wp}$-labeled move is made earlier than the $n$th $\wp$-labeled move in $\Gamma$, then so is it in $\Omega$. \end{itemize} The above $\Omega$, in other words, is the result of possibly shifting to the right (``delaying'') some $\wp$-labeled moves in $\Gamma$ without otherwise violating the order of moves by either player.